Quasi-two-layer morphodynamic model for bedload-dominated problems: bed slope-induced morphological diffusion: The model

 \subsubsection{Erosion rate and shear stresses}

-The erosion rate (with deposition negative) is estimated as a function of the difference between the shear stress exerted by the fluid on the bed and the bed resistance, and the velocity jump between bed interface \citep[see][]{Fraccarollo2002, Spinewine2005}; namely:
+Following \cite{Fraccarollo2002}, the bed erosion rate is estimated from conservation of longitudinal momentum at the bed interface.
+Across interface $(b)$, momentum flux has to be single-valued, and so $j^{(b)}$ ought to be computed from variables at either side of the interface, yielding: $j^{(b)} = i^{(b)} u_0 - \tau^{(b)}_{0} = - \tau^{(b)}_{b}$ (recall that $u_b = 0$), where $\tau^{(b)}_{0}$ is the shear stress exerted by the fluid on the bed surface and $\tau^{(b)}_{b}$ is the bed resistance, as depicted in Fig. \ref{fig_defQ2L} .
+The erosion rate, $e^{(b)} = i^{(b)} / \rho_b$, can then be estimated as:

-where $\tau^{(b)}_{0}$ and $\tau^{(b)}_{b}$ represent the shear stress exerted by the fluid on the bed surface and the bed resistance, respectively.
-As stated in \S \ref{sec:phen-assumptions}, the present idealisation assumes a fluid always in motion; however, should $u_0 = 0$ occur at some point in the domain at a certain time, the condition $e^{(b)} = 0$ for $u_0 = 0$ is imposed in order to avoid a mathematical error.
-Equation \eqref{eq_erosion} derives from conservation of longitudinal momentum across the bed discontinuity \citep{Spinewine2005}.\\ \\ Herein, $\tau^{(b)}_{0}$ is estimated using a Ch\'{e}zy-type expression dependent on the squared velocity slip at the bed interface $(b)$ and the bedload layer average density, $\rho_0$; namely:
+As stated previously, the present idealisation assumes the fluid is always in motion; however, should $u_0 = 0$ occur at some point in the domain at a certain time, the condition $e^{(b)} = 0$ for $u_0 = 0$ is imposed in order to avoid a mathematical error being introduced.

+Herein, $\tau^{(b)}_{0}$ is estimated using a Ch\'{e}zy-type expression dependent on the squared velocity jump at the bed interface, $u_0$, and the bedload layer average density, $\rho_0$; namely:

-where $c^{(b)}$ is a drag coefficient, one of the main calibration parameters within the present model.
-By making $\tau^{(b)}_{0}$ dependent on $\rho_0$ (as opposed to the density of water, $\rho_w$), the influence is incorporated of the skin-friction and sediment-transport contributions to the total bed shear stress.
-The effect of bed-surface features (e.g. ripples) could be represented by modifying accordingly the coefficient $c^{(b)}$, following the conventional approach.\\ \\ The bed interface is treated as a failure plane, and so the shear stress $\tau^{(b)}_{b}$ can be related to Terzaghi's effective normal stress, $\sigma^{'(b)}$, through Coulomb's law, which describes the stress state at failure for a rigid granular assembly as \citep{Spinewine2005}:
+where $C^{(b)}$ is a friction coefficient, one of the main calibration parameters within the present model.
+By making $\tau^{(b)}_{0}$ dependent on $\rho_0$ (as opposed to the water density, $\rho_w$), the idea is to incorporate, even if crudely, the influence of the sediment-transport contribution to the total bed shear stress.

+Following \cite{Spinewine2005,Zech2008}, the bed interface is treated as a failure plane, such that the shear stress $\tau^{(b)}_{b}$ can be related to Terzaghi's effective normal stress through Coulomb's law, yielding: